AKA What Lurks Below

 Orange flared in the gloom as the man lifted the lid on an oil drum and sparks danced in the night.

 ‘Stay a while; listen to a story.
-The fires hot, it’s got to be better then going and meeting your old friends, don’t you think?
-In return I’ll donate a few of Odessas finest cancer sticks.’
+The fires hot, it’s got to be better then going and meeting them up ahead, don’t you think?
+They won’t wait forever it’s too cold for that.’

 Nicu considered his options.
 It wouldn’t hurt to listen.

-As Nicu got closer to the flames he could see the man he’d nearly jogged past, although he soon wished he couldn’t.
-He was a good example of what the streets did to its tenants.
+As Nicu got closer to the flames he could see the man more clearly, although he soon wished he couldn’t.
+He was a good example of what the streets did to their tenants.
 It looked like battery acid had eaten through his skin.

 ‘How old are you gramps?’